Applesauce Pancakes with Cinnamon

 Maple Syrup is being poured onto the applesauce pancakes.

-How To Store Applesauce Pancakes
+How to Store Pancakes with Applesauce

 • How to store the batter.
 Once the pancake batter is mixed together, cover the batter with plastic wrap or place it in an airtight container.
 The batter will stay fresh in the refrigerator up to 24 hours.